polar travel

 A clear and easy guide to the wildlife you can expect to see on an Antarctica expedition.
 Penguins, seals, whales and seabirds - explained month by month.

-A personal, detailed look at what it’s really like to travel to Antarctica with HX: from Buenos Aires to the Drake Passage, landings, wildlife and every day on board.
-An honest guide based on my own 10-day expedition.
+A personal, detailed look at what it’s really like to travel to Antarctica with HX: from Buenos Aires to the Drake Passage, landings, wildlife and every day on board, a complete guide based on my own 10-day expedition.